 I will be shortening the free book from its present form, so grab it while its free.
 I’m not going to stress over it, but grab it while you can get the most value out of it.
 I am still updating the next version with better and more up to date information…and of course, pictures.

+Although my early books might mention plans or other books coming, they are going to be completed one at a time, as I have time to work on them.
+The impossible I can do pretty quickly.
+Perfection takes a little longer.
 This is one reason I decided NOT to do the detailed, fully dimensioned drawings as I originally intended.
-It is a much wiser decision to move on to maximize the number of products I can write, rather than waste too much time on only one.
+It is a much wiser decision to move on to maximize the number of projects I can present, rather than waste too much time on only one.

 I can build fancy cabinets and furniture with the best of them (see another of my new blogs at HardyHandyman.blogspot.com), but now that I am retired, why would I want to waste my time at it, when I can be out traveling?
 And why would I want to waste time manufacturing them for other people to buy?
 I don’t need to!
 I’m retired!
 I can plant ideas in your heads with my words, on a computer, from anywhere I want to be!
-I can tell you what to use, where to obtain it, and even whom to contact to make it for you, so that it can be thrown together in a weekend, so you can get out there and see the world quicker!
+I can suggest to you what to use, where to obtain it, and even whom to contact to make it for you, so that it can be thrown together in a weekend, so you can get out there and see the world quicker!

-If you are going to sit there and worry about whether a tote has wheels that will be in the way, or whether something will work better here than there, you aren’t going to get anything accomplished.
+If you are going to sit there and worry about whether a tote has wheels that will be in the way, or whether something needs to be “re-engineered”, you aren’t going to get anything accomplished.
 Just go round up the stuff, throw it in there and start using it.
-Experience is the best teacher, and you won’t be able to decide anything until after you see what works and what doesn’t.
-Worrying about it ahead of time is totally pointless and time-wasting.
+Experience is the best teacher, and you won’t be able to decide anything permanent until after you see what works and what doesn’t.
+Worrying about it ahead of time and trying to make it perfect before you even try it is totally pointless and time-wasting.

 And if you do picture yourself doing it, don’t ever let anyone take those ideas or dreams away from you.
 We only have one “go-around” in this life, so do what makes YOU happy.

 But good luck with trying to resell some of those vehicles when the hand-made butchered up projects are built into the vans!
 Even if they remove all that garbage, the screw and bolt holes will still detract from the value.
 Some vehicles will be worth LESS than NADA wholesale value when they go to sell or trade!
-Not everyone is a carpenter, most people are afraid of electricity, and some can’t figure out why water won’t run uphill!
+Not everyone is a carpenter, most people are afraid of electricity, and some can’t even figure out why water won’t run uphill!
 They have no more business trying to “build” their own van than I have trying to do neuro-surgery!

 I traveled by motorcycle “only” (no car), for a time when I was younger.
 (I’ve had six of them altogether over the years.)
 The best times I had were when I could travel with the bare minimum of supplies.
 I carried a pup tent, a sleeping bag, and a rain suit with me, plus a change of clothes and personal items.

 If you don’t see the value in this book, I can’t help you.
 Offering the full version wouldn’t help you.
 It’s one of those things that you either understand it and can visualize it or you won’t.
-If you can visualize it and make it happen, you will travel lighter, for much less cost, travel farther AND more often, stay safe while doing it, WORK LESS and save money on nearly everything you do in traveling.
+If you can visualize it and make it happen, you will travel lighter, for much less cost, travel farther AND more often, stay safe while doing it, WORK LESS and SAVE MONEY on nearly everything you do in traveling.

 This site will constantly grow and change.
 More and better information WILL come.
 This site was only started in April of 2011.
 It’s in its infancy!